vvoelz/electrical_ising/README.md

-# Exploring rate estimation methods in an Ising model of an charge gated ion channel
+# Exploring rate estimation methods in an Ising model of a charge-gated ion channel

 ### by Daniel Sigg and Vincent Voelz